emmercm/www/src/blog/_shebang.md

 "$(pwd)/my_executable"
 ```

-If a file does not include a shebang, it will be interpreted by current shell, which can cause unexpected behavior in different environments:
+If a file does not include a shebang, it will be interpreted by current shell, which means different environments can behave differently:

 ```bash
 # I don't know what I'll be executed by!